 - Compliance is made easy as well.
-You can use approvals and task assignments to make sure things are done as they should be, with automated messages and notifications to bring in different members of your team, as and when.
+You can use approvals and task assignments to make sure things are done as they should be, with automated messages and notifications to bring in team collaboration, as and when.

 In principle, this allows you to assign complex procedures to virtual assistants, who will be able to work through and complete tasks way above their pay grade.
 That’s the power of process management.

 The 10 best free BPM software

 There’s a lot of BPM software available out there.
-Rather than offer an arbitrary list of software that tick all of the same boxes, here’s a breakdown of each of the best free BPM software (or at least, those with a free option) available on the market right now.
+Here’s a breakdown of the best BPM software that offer free features available on the market right now:

 Bizagi Modeler is a free BPM software (for single users).
-It used to build, optimize, and publish process diagrams.
+It is used to build, optimize, and publish process diagrams.

 It is one of the more diagram-focused choices on the list, leaning heavily into BPMN (Business Process Model and Notation).

 It has a useful cloud-collaboration environment so processes can be stored and worked on from a central location.
-This will help you improve compliance and generally make it easier for users to follow your processes.
+This will help you improve compliance and generally a user-friendly business process management tool that boosts your routine business workflows.

-Bizagi Modeler is a great, affordable open-source solution for smaller teams interested in process modeling.
+Bizagi Modeler is a great, affordable open-source solution for smaller teams interested in business process modeling.